1972 Chicago Bears season

 The 1972 Chicago Bears season was their 53rd regular season completed in the National Football League.
 The team finished with a 4–9–1 record, another below .500 showing, in head coach Abe Gibron's first season.
-But they had good success on the QB Rushing.
+They were, however, quite successful at running the football at the quarterback position.
 QB Bobby Douglass ran on 143 carries for 968 yards and 8 Touchdowns.
 This would be later broken by Atlanta Falcons QB Michael Vick who became the first and only Quarterback to run over 1,000 yards in the NFL.
 But it would be held as a franchise record until Justin Fields broke that in the 2022 season.
-Only three other QBs ran for over 1,000 yards in one season, but they were all in the CFL.
+Only three other QBs have run for over 1,000 yards in one season, but they were all in the CFL.